seracio/kohonen/README.md

 > A basic implementation of a Kohonen map in JavaScript

-Disclaiment: this is a toy implementation of the SOM algorithm, you should probably consider using a more solid library in R or Python.
+Disclaimer: this is a toy implementation of the SOM algorithm, you should probably consider using a more solid library in R or Python.

 ## Usage